 Other Worthwhile Stops

-Malta has a lot to offer, and narrowing down your many options may be difficult.
-Here are the top sites we would recommend visiting as well as the must-dos above.
+Malta has much to offer, and narrowing your options may be difficult.
+Here are the top sites we recommend visiting and the sites from above.

 - Sliema and St Julian’s